sitepark/fractality/packages/nunjucks/README.md

 ## Extensions

 The following Nunjucks extensions come **automatically pre-installed**.
-These are often useful when building or documenting Fractal-based component libraries.
+These are often useful when building or documenting Fractality-based component libraries.

 If you **do not wish** to include these extensions, set `pristine: true` when configuring your Nunjucks adapter instance.